oliverraj/interpretable-machine-learning-oncology/README.md

 3) Managed the GitHub repository setup, including version control and collaborative workflow management.
 4) Provided ongoing support in codebase management and troubleshooting.
 5) Authored these report sections, including Project Statement, Methodology.
-6) Helped in the cross-validation of GSE161529 dataset.
+6) Worked on the cross-validation of GSE161529 and GSE180286 datasets.

 ---